zig-republic/zig-republic/dagobah-charter.rst

 HAAT Rules of Engagement
 ------------------------
-* P1-3 are free for all immediately after launch.
+* Opens for a 24 hour 0 damage period immediately after launch.

-* P4 opens 24 hours after launch.
+* The free for all starts 24 hours after launch.

-* Wait 5 minutes if posting more than 25% of P4.
+* There are no damage or time restrictions.

 Territory Battles Rules of Engagement
 -------------------------------------